AryaAkhil/Amazon-Review-Analysis/README.md

 Since, I have not covered data cleaning in this project.
 I have uploaded both raw and processed files for each of the 3 product lines in the attached Data.rar file.
 User can directly use the "...processed" files to run the notebook.

+### Credits:
+A slightly different version of this project was done by me during my master's in business analytics degree at Singapore Management University batch of 2020.